Hi, I'm Matt.

 From a young age, all I wanted to do was become an actor and my passion was theatre and film.
 I loved

 To keep the acting dream alive, I had to take jobs in bars, kitchens, promo work, literally anything that would pay the rent till the next acting gig came in.
-This understandably got frustrating and I realised that I needed a bit of work on the side that I had control of.
+This quickly got frustrating and I realised that I needed a bit of work on the side that I had control of.
 Having friends and contacts in the acting industry, headshot photography seemed to make sense so I started shooting for friends.
 This, then snowballed and rekindled my love of photography.
-I quickly realised that photography was something I enjoyed more than acting so it was a no brainer to set up shop and push that.
+I soon realised that photography was something I enjoyed more than acting so it was a no brainer to set up shop and push it to the next level.

-Moving from London to Oxfordshire made me realise I needed to branch out in other directions and weddings fitted me perfect.
+Moving from London to Oxfordshire made me re-think the photography business and I needed to branch out in other directions and wedding photography just made sense.

 Hobbies and interests